jmlweb/jmlweb.es/src/content/blog/generate-many-content-pages-gatsby.md

 ---
-title: 'Creating a multicontent site with Gatsby based on Markdown'
+title: 'Creating a multi-content site with Gatsby based on Markdown'
 date: '2019-11-28'
+tags: ['gatsby', 'markdown', 'tutorial']
 ---

 [Gatsby](https://www.gatsbyjs.org/) is a static site generator based on [React](https://reactjs.org/) with a lot of popularity nowadays.
-In fact, that page is built using this technology, along with the sites of many other big names (like me 😂).
+Gaysby powers that page, along with the sites of many other big names (like me 😂).

 One of its strongest points is the ability to be "linked" to many different sources: